zxk688/GVLM/README.md

 }
 ```
 # Download
 The dataset will be released soon.
+In the future, we will continue promoting the establishment of a worldwide landslide mapping system by acquiring more remote sensing image data in landslide-prone areas.
+Hope you can join us!

 # Demo
 We also provide a simple demo for image clipping, model training and testing.
 Please refer to *LandslideMappingDemo*.